prrao87/lancedb-study/README.md

 ### Discussion

-* Via Python, LanceDB is clearly faster than Elasticsearch in terms of QPS (queries per second) for the vector search use case, and is also faster for the full-text search use case when using multiple threads concurrently.
+* Via their Python clients, LanceDB is clearly faster than Elasticsearch in terms of QPS (queries per second) for the vector search use case, and is also faster for the full-text search use case when using multiple threads concurrently.
-* Elasticsearch is faster in terms of QPS **only** for the FTS use case, specifically in the concurrent scenario because it uses a non-blocking async client (unlike LanceDB).
+* Elasticsearch is faster **only** for the FTS use case, specifically in the concurrent scenario likely because it uses a non-blocking async client (unlike LanceDB, for now).
 * In the future, if an async (non-blocking) Python client is available for LanceDB, the throughput for LanceDB for FTS is expected to be even higher.

 ### Serial Benchmark

 The serial benchmark shown below involves sequentially running queries in a sync for loop in Python.
-This isn't representative of a realistic situation, but is useful to understand the performance of the underlying search engines in each case (Lucene for Elasticsearch and Tantivy for LanceDB).
+This isn't representative of a realistic use case in production, but is useful to understand the performance of the underlying search engines in each case (Lucene for Elasticsearch and Tantivy for LanceDB).

 More details on this will be discussed in a blog post.